Pregnant woman sitting on the sofa

-Why is good posture important in pregnancy?
+Why is back pain so common in pregnancy?

-What is proper posture during pregnancy?
+What is correct posture during pregnancy?

 Choose supportive shoes with low heels and good arch support.
 You may need to buy a larger size, as many women find their feet grow or swell with pregnancy.